Stairway to Heaven (South Korean TV series): International broadcast

 In 2004, the broadcast rights were sold to Japan for appropriately ₩1.2 billion, at the time a record price for a Korean drama export.
 It aired as part of Fuji TV's "Saturday Hallyu Wide Hour" programming block.
 The first episode received a viewership rating of 6% to 8% and went on to receive ratings as high at 12%.
 It also aired on cable channel KNTV from 4 June to 29 October 2005.
 According to a poll conducted by TV Asahi variety show SMAP Station in May 2007, Stairway to Heaven ranked as the third most popular Korean drama in Japan.

 It aired in Vietnam on HTV9 from May 2 to June 27, 2004.
+It also aired in Hanoi Radio Television from 1 November to 27 December 2004.

-It aired in the Philippines on GMA Network in 2005, during which it received a peak viewership rating of 41.5% and an average viewership rating of 36.1%, making it one of the highest rated programs of all time in the country.
+It aired in the Philippines on GMA Network from January 17 to April 8, 2005, during which it received a peak viewership rating of 41.5% and an average viewership rating of 36.1%, making it one of the highest rated programs of all time in the country.
 The series became a rerun after 10 years from 28 September to 27 November 2015 which transferred to morning from primetime on the same network.
-The series was rebroadcast on GMA News TV from November 23, 2020 to January 1, 2021 and was repaired on Heart of Asia, starting mid-week of September 2021.
+The series was rebroadcast on GMA News TV from November 23, 2020 to January 1, 2021 and was re-aired on Heart of Asia, starting mid-week of September 2021 until October.

 In 2005, broadcasting rights to the drama were sold to eight countries across Latin America including Mexico, Peru and Costa Rica.

 It aired in Thailand on Channel 3 in 2006.

 It was aired in Indonesia on Indosiar in 2004 and became one of the most popular Korean drama at the time.